IIEWFL/imad5112-practicum-ST10485427-Enesimo-Gqama/README.md

 The app has two screens, one which is the main screen that has a logo of music and  three buttons, each button has a different functionality.
 The second screen is the detailed view screen which has three buttons a textview that will display the music users have input.

 Main screen:
 The main screen has a imageview of a music sign logo, add to playlist button, next button and exit button.
 The add to playlist button allows users to add the selected music to be added onto their playlist.
-The next button is used
+The next button is used to take users to another page which is the dialog.xml that has 4 categories: song title, artist name, ratings and comments.
+Lastly the exit button is used to exit the app if users do not want to play/do a playlist.

+Detailed view screen:
+The detailed view screen has two buttons, one that displays everything on the playlist and ther other to calculate users ratings.
+The textview is used to display everything users have requested to see as previously typed in the dialog screen.
+Lastly the return button is used to go back in case users want to readd a different song/aritist/rating/comment to get different results.

 Screenshots:
 ![HAW1-2025 (4) - lab-f3bb02a4-0730-4e14-b9d6-2c527a5e01d3 westeurope cloudapp azure com_7022 - Remote Desktop Connection 2025_06_19 13_47_27](https://github.com/user-attachments/assets/b0c436b0-5b55-4d1b-bd1d-51a45a37ff24)
 ![HAW1-2025 (4) - lab-f3bb02a4-0730-4e14-b9d6-2c527a5e01d3 westeurope cloudapp azure com_7022 - Remote Desktop Connection 2025_06_19 13_47_36](https://github.com/user-attachments/assets/359d7037-6c9d-4abb-8b6b-547b3086e9eb)